 It’s a question we get fairly regularly.
 And the truth of the matter is – without the advancements in cellular technology over the past 10 years – we couldn’t live the way we do!

-Remember when mobile connectivity required a USB card that you slid into your computer when you needed to get online?
+Remember when mobile connectivity meant a USB card that slid into your computer when you needed to get online?

 It was our first taste of freedom!
-Though they were s l o w and the data capacities were laughable, it was the initial spark of what was to come.
+Though these connections were s l o w and the data capacities were laughable, it was the initial spark of what was to come.

 First, we chose to go with the Verizon network for our cellular Internet service.
 We’ve found Verizon to have the most reliable coverage across country.
 That’s not to say it’s perfect!
 But, on average, it’s better than the other providers.
 And, since we already had AT&T service on our cell phones, this gives us a better chance of having some kind of access to the Internet no matter where we are.

 About a year ago a friend told us about a company called Millenicom that re-sells Verizon data plans.
 You’re on the Verizon network, you have a Verizon device, you pay a lot less than Verizon would charge, and you have access the the Millenicom customer service – which is a far better than Verizon’s voicemail hell.

 We’re paying $90 a month for a 20GB plan and … as long as I don’t play Pandora Radio all day (oops!) … that’s enough data for both of us.
 To get set up, you need to purchase the device ($99), pay an activation fee ($49), and cover the shipping ($15).

 Have you ever noticed that jaunty little antenna on the roof of our motorhome?